-Media bashing is a strong predilection of many.
-I often argue against such bashing because I see an inclination to bash anything and everything simply because a differing position is proffered.
-But I have found that arguing against the general bashing of the media is difficult given the level of journalism so often demonstrated.
+Media bashing is the favorite pastime of many Americans.
+I often rail against such bashing because I see that it is driven by an inclination to bash anything and everything different.
+But I have found that arguing against the general bashing of the media is hard to support given the level of journalism so often demonstrated.
 Therein lies the rub, I find myself defending the indefensible because "The Media" is too often not journalism.

 Last night on the Republican Presidential Primary Debate, CNN's John King asked Mr. Gingrich, "...would you like to take some time to respond..[?] to allegations from his ex-wife Marianne Gingrich that he wanted an "open" marriage.
 "Would you like to take some time to respond," REALLY?!?
 CNN, the media outlet which probably had more to do with the taking down of the Iron Curtain than any other force in the West, THIS is a question for a Presidential Primary Debate?